miguelslemos/stock_portfolio/README.md

 ![folders](./docs/img/folders.png)

-PS: The PDFs are searched recursively.
+PS: The PDFs are searched recursively in the directories.

 ### Reading from manual entries
 Unfortunatelly, We dont provide yet way to read from manual entries from configuration file.
 So for now, you need to manually create entries in the python code.